litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …s was carried out using FILM with local autocorrelation correction  .
-Z   (Gaussianised   T   /   F   ) statistic images were thresholded using clusters determined by   Z    > 2.3 and a (corrected) <mark class="annotated-text">cluster significance threshold</mark> of   P    = 0.05  .
+Z   (Gaussianised   T   /   F   ) statistic images were thresholded using clusters determined by   Z    &gt; 2.3 and a (corrected) <mark class="annotated-text">cluster significance threshold</mark> of   P    = 0.05  .
 Registration to high resolution and/or standard images was carried out using FLIRT  .
 Higher-level analysis was carried out using FLAME (FMRIB’s Local Analysis of Mixed Effects…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"